Configuring SNMPv3

 level.

-Configuring the Group
+Configure the Group

-If you already have a group that is configured with all of the view and access permissions that you want to give a user, you can add the user to that group.
-If you want to give a user view and access permissions that no other groups have, or if you do not have any groups configured, create a group and add the user to it.
+If you already have a group that is configured with all the view and access permissions that you want to give a user, you can add the user to that group.
+If you want to give a user view and access permissions that no other groups have, or if you do not have any groups configured, create a group, and add the user to it.

-To configure the access privileges granted to a group,
+To configure the access privileges granted to a group, include the group

-security-to-group security-model (usm | v1 | v2c) security-name security-name]
+(usm | v1 | v2c) security-name security-name]

 Example: Security Group Configuration